Case Study

 ORIGINS

-A contract and purchase order to supply Auxiliary Operators and E&I Maintenance Technicians was awarded to TDS in April 2017 pursuant to meetings and negotiations with the Owner’s Management Team.
-The first four TDS personnel mobilized in July 2017.
+A contract and purchase order to supply Auxiliary Operators and E&I Maintenance Technicians was awarded to Sentinel-TDS in April 2017 pursuant to meetings and negotiations with the Owner’s Management Team.
+The first four Sentinel-TDS personnel mobilized in July 2017.
 Staff size grew slowly throughout 2017.
-Beginning in Q2, 2018, the Owner began a more aggressive redeployment of in-house employees, leading to a rapid expansion of TDS’ staff to its current level.
+Beginning in Q2, 2018, the Owner began a more aggressive redeployment of in-house employees, leading to a rapid expansion of Sentinel-TDS’ staff to its current level.

 Operations